Dewansh-dp/Media-Flow/Readme.md

 - app.on('eventName',callbackfn) is used to handle custom events and events are emitted by app.emit('eventName')

-- app.use() is used to add middlewares and configuration settings
+- app.use() is used to add middlewares and configure settings